Tr0py/Notes/common/zotero-sync.md

 ln -s /Users/<username>/Library/CloudStorage/OneDrive/Zotero/sync/storage ~/Zotero/storage
 ```

 Done!
-Your file is synced by you cloud service provider and you can free up
+Your file is synced by your cloud service provider and you can free up
 your Zotero cloud storage now!